line72/usbmdistros/website/content/products/countess-the_book_of_the_heretic.md

 ---
+actualPrice: $30.00
-title: "Countess - The Book of the Heretic"
+album: The Book of the Heretic
-date: 2021-06-22T16:40:35
-draft: false
-artist: "Countess"
+artist: Countess
-album: "The Book of the Heretic"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:44'
+draft: false
 images:
-    - "/images/covers/countess-the_book_of_the_heretic.jpg"
+- /images/covers/countess-the_book_of_the_heretic.jpg
-thumbnailImage: "/images/covers/countess-the_book_of_the_heretic-thumb.jpg"
-actualPrice: $30.00
 inStock: true
+thumbnailImage: /images/covers/countess-the_book_of_the_heretic-thumb.jpg
+title: Countess - The Book of the Heretic
 ---

 ## Vinyl